How to Create Social Media Graphics Using One Stupid-Simple Rule

 On X, your graphics compete in a text-heavy environment.
 Make them count.

-• Create simple, bold visuals with minimal text
+- Create simple, bold visuals with minimal text – aim for instant readability.

-• Include your handle/logo subtly to increase brand recall
+- Include your handle or logo subtly to boost brand recall.

 LinkedIn Post Visuals for Professionals